MetaMask/metamask-sdk/packages/examples/pure-javascript/README.md

 # Pure JavaScript SDK example
   **You must use a local HTTP server to serve index.html.
-Don't opening index.html with browser directly, the Metamast sdk will fail to detect Metamask extension**
+Don't open the file `index.html` with a browser directly, otherwise the Metamast SDK will fail to detect Metamask extension**

   Here are the steps to run with node [http-server](https://github.com/http-party/http-server).
   1. install nodejs